Bank War

 The Bank War was a political struggle that developed over the issue of rechartering the Second Bank of the United States (B.U.S.) during the presidency of Andrew Jackson (1829–1837).
 This resulted in the shutdown of the Bank and its replacement by state banks.

 The Second Bank of the United States was chartered for twenty years as a private institution with exclusive authority to operate on a national scale.
 While its stated purpose was to stabilize the American economy through a uniform currency and stronger federal presence, critics questioned whom it truly served.
 Supporters claimed that the Bank helped regulate prices, extend credit, provide a reliable currency, and offer essential services to the Treasury.
 However, Jacksonian Democrats and other opponents highlighted troubling examples of favoritism, alleging that the Bank catered to wealthy merchants and speculators while sidelining farmers, artisans, and small businesses.
 They pointed to the Bank's use of public funds for risky private ventures and its entanglement in political affairs as evidence of undue influence.
 For many, its blend of public authority and private profit was unconstitutional and eroded democratic ideals and state sovereignty.
 To its detractors, the Bank was a symbol of elite privilege and a potential threat to individual liberty.

-In early 1832, the president of the B.U.S., Nicholas Biddle, in alliance with the National Republicans under Senators Henry Clay (Kentucky) and Daniel Webster (Massachusetts), submitted an application for a renewal of the Bank's twenty-year charter four years before the charter was set to expire, intending to pressure Jackson into making a decision prior to the 1832 presidential election, in which Jackson would face Clay.
+In early 1832, the president of the B.U.S., Nicholas Biddle, in alliance with the National Republicans under senators Henry Clay of Kentucky and Daniel Webster of Massachusetts, submitted an application for a renewal of the Bank's twenty-year charter four years before the charter was set to expire, intending to pressure Jackson into making a decision prior to the 1832 presidential election, in which Jackson would face Clay.
 When Congress voted to reauthorize the Bank, Jackson vetoed the bill.
 His veto message was a polemical declaration of the social philosophy of the Jacksonian movement that pitted "the planters, the farmers, the mechanic and the laborer" against the "monied interest", benefiting the wealthy at the expense of the common people.
 The B.U.S. became the central issue that divided the Jacksonians from the National Republicans.
 Although the Bank provided significant financial assistance to Clay and pro-B.U.S. newspaper editors, Jackson secured an overwhelming election victory.

 Fearing economic reprisals from Biddle, Jackson swiftly removed the Bank's federal deposits.
 In 1833, he arranged to distribute the funds to dozens of state banks.
 The new Whig Party emerged in opposition to his perceived abuse of executive power, officially censuring Jackson in the Senate.
 In an effort to promote sympathy for the institution's survival, Biddle retaliated by contracting Bank credit, inducing a mild financial downturn.
 A reaction set in throughout America's financial and business centers against Biddle's maneuvers, compelling the Bank to reverse its tight money policies, but its chances of being rechartered were all but finished.
 The economy did well during Jackson's time as president, but his economic policies, including his war against the Bank, are sometimes blamed for contributing to the Panic of 1837.